Frontispiece, ‘The Story of Venus and Tannhäuser: A Romantic Novel’ by Aubrey Beardsley

 This Indian ink drawing on paper from 1895 is by the English illustrator, Aubrey Beardsley, and served as the frontispiece to The Story of Venus and Tannhäuser: A Romantic Novel.

 This illustration, done in the Art Nouveau style, was made by Beardsley for a book that he was both writing and illustrating.
 He was working on the book in between other projects and drew this piece just several years before his premature death at 25 years of age from tuberculosis.
-He died before he was ever able to finish the book.
+He died before he was able to finish the book.

 After Tannhäuser left Venusberg, he was filled with remorse over his actions for that prior year.
-He was told that his debauchery was so great that only the Pope could absolve him of his suns.
+He was told that his debauchery was so great that only the Pope could absolve him of his sins.
 So, he traveled to Rome to ask the Pope for forgiveness.

 In 1904, a portion of Beardsley’s unfinished work was published posthumously under the title, Under the Hill.
 In 1959, the story was finished by the poet, John Glassco and published in its entirety.

-This frontispiece to The Story of Venus and Tannhäuser: A Romantic Novel is currently in the collections of the The Higgins Art Gallery & Museum in Bedford, England.
+This frontispiece to The Story of Venus and Tannhäuser: A Romantic Novel is currently in the collections of The Higgins Art Gallery & Museum in Bedford, England.

 For more on Aubrey Beardsley, please visit his short biography here.